1. Home

 • What actions will you take? (e.g. refocusing on past topics, pre-teaching upcoming topics, intervention, targeted supports)

-Using Assessment-Level Reports to Identify Struggling Students
+Using Reports to Identify Struggling Students

 Navigate to the assessment that you wish to view by selecting the assessment name.
 Then select the Reports tab to view the report.